+I am working at the Institute of Space Sciences in Barcelona since 2017.
 My background is in theoretical physics.
 I did my PhD research on stellar and gas dynamics.
 For about 12 years I worked at the Albert Einstein Institute in Golm, Potsdam, close to Berlin, where I was the group leader of Astrophysics.
 At the AEI I worked on gravitational waves physics.
 I broadened my experience, working on planetary formation theory with numerical simulations.
 I have recently expanded my interests to sources of X-ray emission, such as the tidal disruption of a star, accretion power mechanisms and the electromagnetic emission associated to these phenomena.
 I am interested in GPU computing, in particular in developing new algorithms in stellar dynamics written in CUDA.
 Find more about me here.

 This is the strongest point of my expertise.

 My background, and one of my favourite topics

 astrophysics is becoming one of my main interests